Justin0526/FED_s10269496_JustinTangJiaZe_Assg01-/README.md

 <li> <a href="https://necolas.github.io/normalize.css/"> Normalize.css </a> </li>
     <ul>
     <li> Official Site: https://necolas.github.io/normalize.css/ </li>
-    <li> Why it was used: Used to make browser render all elements more consistently and in line with mordern standards </li>
+    <li> Why it was used: Used to make browser render all elements more consistently and in line with modern standards </li>
     </ul>
 <li> <a href="https://developers.google.com/maps/documentation/embed/get-started?hl=zh-tw"> Google Maps Embed </a> </li>
     <ul>